henrisve/CarND-Behavioral-Cloning-P3/README.md

 <img src="images/histogramAfter.png">

 But wait!
-Now the car start to go all over the road and almost always turn!! so Maybe it's a bad idea to cut of data, as the data actually do represent how the car should go, which is mostly with no turning, and also if we remove some areas where we go straight the car won't understand that and will thus turn, so lets add that back but also add more on the sides, now we have 256850 data points and the following histogram:
+Now the car start to go all over the road and almost always turn!! so Maybe it's a bad idea to cut of data, as the data actually do represent how the car should go, which is mostly with no turning, and also if we remove some areas where we go straight the car won't understand that and will thus turn, so lets add that back but also add more on the sides,

+  now we have 256850 data points and the following histogram:

 <img src="images/histogramAfterNoRemove.png">

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting, but wasn't perfect as it was very similar to the training data, and a model with very good validation score could performe worse on the real track, this showed that we overfitted to the validation data!
+The validation set helped determine if the model was over or under fitting, but wasn't perfect as it was very similar to the training data, and a model with very good validation score could perform worse on the real track, this showed that we also overfitted to the validation data!
-One good idea to solve this would be to build a new simulator, that ran the same thing in high speed with out showing it, and give us a validation a score based on how well it performed.
+One good idea to solve this would be to build a new simulator, that ran the same thing in high speed without showing it, and give us a validation score based on how well it performed.

 I didn't find any "optimal" amount of epochs as it seemed to be different each time, but I ended up running 5 times.

-Moreover, to be able to train faster, I did some pre-processing, such as resize, crop and apply CLAHE before and saved these images instead.
+Moreover, to be able to train faster, I did some pre-processing, such as resize, crop and apply CLAHE before and used these images instead.
 This is in the file Preprocess_images.py.

-It was also supposed to make a backup of all the old images, but apparently one need to create a folder before running the script!
+In the end I did do training data for track 2 aswell, which is model.h5. (the histogram and number of datapoints was made for model1.h5, so model.h5 was trained on much more than that, but should be similar).
+However, it didn't go all the way and crashed after a while.